The title of the article, Nonprofit Email Marketing: How To Create Clickable Messages

 • 2% daily

 If you go longer than a month between newsletters, you might be missing out on engagement opportunities.
-Conversely, if you email more frequently than every week, you might be fatiguing your subscribers, leading to lower open rates.
+Conversely, if you email more frequently than every week, you might fatigue your subscribers, leading to lower open rates.
 Align your email frequency with industry norms to encourage people to read your emails.

 Know How To Avoid Spam Folders.